 Daily living responsibilities or community integration activity

-In addition to the individual sessions with a psychiatrist and other treatment team members scheduled throughout the day and week, you will have access to residential counselors 24 hours a day.
-They provide assistance and one-on-one support to help you stay on track with your goals.
+In addition to the individual sessions with a psychiatrist and other treatment team members scheduled throughout the day and week, patients have access to residential care specialists 24 hours a day for support and help staying on track with their goals.

-A comprehensive, multidisciplinary team works with you throughout your stay at the OCD Center.
-A licensed clinical psychologist who specializes in the treatment of OCD and anxiety oversees your care, working with a highly trained team which may include:
+A comprehensive, multidisciplinary team works with residents throughout their stay.
+A licensed clinical psychologist who specializes in the treatment of OCD and anxiety oversees care, working with a highly trained team which may include:

-Upon admission, you’ll receive an in-depth, detailed series of assessments, which includes the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS).
-We use this information to develop your exposure exercise and a graduated exposure hierarchy within your personalized plan of care.
+Upon admission, we administer an in-depth, detailed series of assessments, which includes the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS).
+We use this information to develop personalized exposure exercise and a graduated exposure hierarchy care plans.

 Back to top

-Nestled in the woods on a peninsula where Lower Nashotah and Upper Nemahbin lakes converge, the OCD Center at Cedar Ridge offers you a quiet, secluded setting about a mile down the road from Rogers’ main Oconomowoc, Wisconsin, campus.
-Therapeutic landscaping, walking trails, a gazebo and an outdoor patio surround the lodge-like facility which has been home to the OCD Center since 2013.
-Comfortable treatment and therapy areas, home-like community spaces, a dining hall and living areas with semi-private bedrooms provide a supportive environment during your stay.
+Nestled in the woods on a peninsula where Lower Nashotah and Upper Nemahbin lakes converge, our OCD and Anxiety adult residential care facility offers a quiet, secluded setting about a mile down the road from Rogers’ main Oconomowoc, Wisconsin, campus.
+The lodge-like facility is surrounded by therapeutic landscaping, walking trails, a gazebo, and an outdoor patio.
+Comfortable treatment and therapy areas, home-like community spaces, a dining hall and living areas with semi-private bedrooms create a supportive environment.